-Our team in 2015 at Disney Studios in Burbank received the Hollywood Humanitarian Award honoring Kevin's life's work in cinema.
-We are waiting to get Dr. McAfee on the phone with you now to discuss and learn more about your book.
+Our team's founder in 2015 at Disney Studios in Burbank received the important Hollywood Humanitarian Award honoring Dr. McAfee's life's work in cinema.
+We are waiting to get Dr. McAfee on the phone with you even now to discuss and learn more about your story, book or more.
 Remember we are aggressively looking for stories for a new movie development portfolio.
 This does not ensure your film will get financed, but if you are formidably judged and reviewed, everything is within your reach.
 The success goes up as you experience an analysis with the scoring evaluation of your project.
 This is your chance to have experience in cinema or even extend your proved track record.
 Our team will contact you soon, so remember to just give us a call.
-It's time to begin.
+It's time to begin and remember this is NOT a free service.

 LIFE SEEMED ALMOST OVER...
 IT WAS JUST BEGINNING...